psi-im/psi/Readme-cmake.txt

   Disable usage of X11 features which may crash program (default OFF)

+> -DUSE_TASKBARNOTIFIER=ON

+  Shows the incoming events count on the program icon.
+  For Linux systems, it uses the DBus service com.canonical.Unity if available.
+  Windows it uses an icon overlay mechanism.
+  Or simply changes the program icon for other cases. (default ON)

 ## Work with plugins:

 ### Next flags are working only if ENABLE_PLUGINS or ONLY_PLUGINS are enabled